TheBarbellCoder/unittest/README.md

    return 0;
 }
 ```

+- Add `unittest.cpp` to the list of source to be compiled, and you are good to
+  go!

 ## Thread Safety

 UnitTest allows *forking* test cases to run them in separate threads.
 This
 way, when a test case crashes, it dosen't bring down the entire program.

 Forking is disabled by default and is currently available to _unix-like_ OS.
+To
-To enable it, simply define `FORK` in your main test source file or append `-DFORK` to your compile command! :relaxed:
+enable it, simply define `FORK` in your main test source file or append
+`-DFORK` to your compile command! :relaxed: